-Under the Oregon Family Leave Act, the Company makes available leave to deal with the death of a family member including attending the funeral or alternative, making necessary arrangements or grieving
+Under the Oregon Family Leave Act, the CCP makes leave available to deal with the death of a family member, including attending the funeral or alternative, making necessary arrangements or grieving.

 Eligibility

 For purposes of bereavement leave, OFLA is available to employees who have completed at least 180 days of employment, averaging at least 25 hours per week.